AhminaMar1/LS-Chat/README.md

 # LS-Chat

-LS-Chat it's acronym for: the live support chat
+LS-Chat it's an acronym for the live support chat

-* In the front-end we are using the **React**
+* front end: using the **React**
-* And in the back-end we are using the **nodeJs, Redis, Socket.io**
+* back-end: using **nodeJs, Redis, Socket.io**
-* Databases: the **MongoDB**, and the **Redis** for the caching.
+* Databases: **MongoDB**, and **Redis** for caching.

 # Features
 * Live chat between admins and clients.
-* We are using the redis for caching the session, the new message before complete it numbers 20msg, online users for the best practice (The fastest of the app)
+* Caching of last 20 - 50 messages in Redis for every user.
+* Getting the latest messages from the RAM (faster X10).
+* Old historic messages saved into mongoDB (non-relational database)
-* Create (use) many of admins.
+* Create (use) many of admins / support multiple of webmasters.
-* Find out who writes before his sent the first message.
+* Now how to write before sending the messages.
+* Support: "The message reached the server", "has been reached to the user" and "has been read" statuses.

+# Explanations:
+* New messages are saved in a Redis "double-ended queue".
+* Getting the messages from the RAM makes this method faster.
+(RAM X10 better)
+* We moved a patch of 30 oldest messages into MongoDB, if the number of these messages in the RAM is bigger than 50.
+* Every new message DOC has an ID pointer to the previous message DOC.
+* When the user tries to get the next oldest messages (go to the top of the messages box), we know exactly the uid of the (next and previous) doc.
+  => So getting the oldest messages always has O(1) time compexity.

-# all client API
+# API's

 [link of client API of LS-Chat](./api.http)